dookbook/dookbook-doc-glossary/en/HTML.md

 An HTML file is normally saved with an `.htm` or `.html` extension, served by a web server, and can be rendered by any Web browser.

+### Hyperlink

+Hyperlinks connect webpages or data items to one another.
+In HTML, `<a>` elements define hyperlinks from a spot on a webpage (like a text string or image) to another spot on some other webpage (or even on the same page).

 ## HTML5

 The latest stable release of HTML, **HTML5** takes HTML from a simple markup for structuring a document